-Salmonellae are widely distributed, albeit nomenclaturally controversial pathogens of both humans and animals.
-Many of Salmonella serotypes can cause typhoid fever and severe diarrhea in humans.
-Even though Salmonella nomenclature has shown high degree of complexity, in 2005 Salmonella enterica finally gained official scientific approval as the type species of the genus Salmonella.
+Salmonellae are widely distributed pathogens of both humans and animals.
+Many Salmonella serotypes can cause typhoid fever and severe diarrhea in humans.
+Even though Salmonella nomenclature has shown a high degree of complexity, in 2005, the Salmonella enterica finally gained official scientific approval as the type species of the genus Salmonella.

-Furthermore, one other species has been approved and recognized in this genus – Salmonella bongori – with new serovars (serotypes) continually being discovered and reported every year.
-Salmonella serovars and their antigenic formulae are listed in the White-Kauffmann-Le Minor scheme and updated by the World Health Organization’s Collaborating Centre for Reference and Research on Salmonella at the Pasteur Institute in Paris, France.
+Salmonella bongori is the only other species that has been approved and recognized in this genus; however, new serotypes are continuously being discovered and reported every year.
+Salmonella serovars and their antigenic formulae are listed in the White-Kauffmann-Le Minor scheme and updated by the World Health Organization’s (WHO) Collaborating Center for Reference and Research on Salmonella at the Pasteur Institute in Paris, France.

 Evolution of the taxonomy

-Salmonella was named after an American bacteriologist D. E. Salmon, who first isolated Salmonella choleraesuis in 1884 from porcine intestine.
-Although he initially named the organism Bacillus choleraesuis, Lignieris changed the name in 1900, and salmonellae were differentiated by their serotyping results based on O (somatic) and H (flagellar) antigens.
+Salmonella was originally named after the American bacteriologist D. E. Salmon who first isolated Salmonella choleraesuis in 1884 from the porcine intestine.
+Although he initially named the organism Bacillus choleraesuis, Lignieris changed the name in 1900.
+From then on, salmonellae were differentiated by their serotyping results based on O (somatic) and H (flagellar) antigens.

-Salmonella serovars identified after 1966 were designated by their antigenic formula, with each serovar being considered a separate species within the genus Salmonella.
-Nevertheless, certain clinically important strains identified before 1966 have been named according to the disease, the animal from which the organism was isolated or the geographical region.
+Salmonella serovars, or serotypes, identified after 1966 were designated by their antigenic formula, with each serovar being considered a separate species within the genus Salmonella.
+Nevertheless, certain clinically important strains identified before 1966 have been named according to the disease, the animal from which the organism was isolated, or the geographical region.

-As mentioned earlier, the Judicial Commission finally approved that from January 2005 Salmonella enterica is replacing Salmonella choleraesuis as the type species of the genus Salmonella, acknowledged that the other species is Salmonella bongori and approved six sub-species belonging to Salmonella enterica.
+As mentioned earlier, the Judicial Commission finally approved that from January 2005, Salmonella enterica would be replacing Salmonella choleraesuis as the type species of the genus Salmonella.
+At the same time, the Judicial Commission also acknowledged that the other species is Salmonella bongori while also approving six sub-species that belonged to Salmonella enterica.

 The name of each sub-species was derived using the name of the type species, followed by the epithets arizonae, diarizonae, enterica, hountanae, indica and salamae.
-A third species was also identified in the same year and named Salmonella subterranean, but subsequent genetic analyses are placing it closer to Escherichia hermanii.
+A third species was also identified in the same year and named Salmonella subterranean; however, subsequent genetic analyses are placing it closer to Escherichia hermanii.

 Current nomenclature system